Is Atlas, Worth Playing?

 Final Verdict.

-I enjoy playing Atlas, and if you can find the right unofficial server/company, it will be a very enjoyable experience; however, at this time, I cannot recommend anyone pays full price for Atlas, as Grapeshot Games have yet to prove they have the capability to stick to a roadmap.
+I enjoy playing Atlas, and if you can find the right unofficial server/company, it will be a very enjoyable experience; however, at this time, I cannot recommend anyone pay full price for Atlas, as Grapeshot Games appear to have disappeared following the publication of Snail Games USA (and Wildcards) financial woes.

-Atlas often goes on sale for 66% off or greater during Steam sales, and I feel that is a great buy-in price; for those who understand, Atlas may never become all we, the community and Grapeshot Games themselves, had envisioned it to be.
+Atlas often goes on sale for 66% off or greater during Steam sales, and I feel that is a great buy-in price; for those who understand, Atlas may never become all we, the community and Grapeshot Games themselves, had envisioned it to be, and that Atlas may very well be abandoned like so many other games that are within Snail Games USA sphere of influence.

 You Might Be Interested In: